DevMountain/react-1-3/README.md

 - Import `axios` in `App.js`, at the top of the file, like so: `import axios from "axios";`
 - Create a `componentDidMount` method on the `App` component.
 - In the `componentDidMount`, we will make an axios request to get a list of products from the server.
 Refer to the API docs for how to format your axios request.
 Products API docs: `http://104.248.178.153/products/`
 - In order to use the API, an `API key` is required.
-Use the `Postman` program to request an `API key` from the products server.
+Use `Postman` to request an `API key` from the products server.

   - This will be a `GET` request.
 The API docs will tell you how to format the request.
   - Once you have a key, store it on state in your app